PASCHA CHOCOLATE IS PROUDLY CERTIFIED:

 PASCHA is committed to sourcing Fair Trade certified ingredients, helping to ensure that our economy supports people and their communities.
 Through equitable trade, farming families are able to eat better, educate their children, improve health and housing and invest in the future.

-PASCHA is proud to have the CSA Recognition Seal on our chocolate products.
+PASCHA is proud to have the GIG Seal on our chocolate products.

 The OU (Orthodox Union) Kosher has certified over 800,000 products, produced in more than 8,500 facilities, located in 100 countries around the world.